squarism/dotfiles/README.md

 What I wanted to point out here is that base-16 themes in the shell usually are enough to set the theme.
 In the past, I used iTerm themes to set the shell theme.

 Current Combo:
-  * Fish - base16-harmonic-light (gnuykeaj theme with `omf install gnuykeaj`) but modified the `>` character at the end.
+  * Fish - base16-harmonic-light (gnuykeaj theme installed with `fisher` - TODO) but modified the `>` character at the end.
 How to do this is in `fish/config.fish` at the bottom.
   * neovim - base16-harmonic-light
   * lualine (neovim) - ayu_light